eerimoq/asn1tools/README.rst

 The convert subcommand with a cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Same as the first example in the previous section, but with the ``--cache-dir`` option set to ``my_cache``.
+Convert given encoded PCCH-Message from UPER to GSER with the ``--cache-dir`` option set to ``my_cache``.
 Using a cache significantly reduces the command execution time after the first call.